brrd/abricotine/docs/installation-and-usage.md

 ### Packaging

-Run `$ npm run packager` from the built project directory and select your platform and architecture.
+Run `$ npm run packager` from the built project to package the app for your os.
 Packages are created in the `dist` directory.

+#### Packaging for another os

+If you need to target another platform or arch, your can use `$ npm run packager -- -p <platform> -a <arch>`.
+See `$ npm run packager -- --help` for more information about allowed parameters.

+Since Abricotine requires [native modules that need to be rebuild for each platform and arch](https://github.com/atom/electron/blob/master/docs/tutorial/using-native-node-modules.md), you should not try to target another operating system unless you provide a `node_module` directory which was built with `electron-rebuild` on an environment that matches the target.

 ## Debug mode